 Mining and forestry have historically been the most predominant industries in the South Coast region.
 In recent years, liquefied natural gas development, residential development, tourism, agriculture, transportation and recreational activities have been increasing within the region.

-With all of these activities and trends, multiple stewardship efforts are underway to manage the lands and resources within the South Coast region including a cumulative effects project.
+With all of these activities and trends, multiple stewardship efforts are underway to manage the lands and resources within the South Coast region such as cumulative effects assessments including the Stewardship Baseline Objectives Tool.

 Cumulative Effects Assessments